-Model versions 1.18 and 2.22 have been distributed as public domain software, and can be found at the previous WAVEWATCH source code ftp site Starting with model version 3.14, WAVEWATCH III™ is distributed under an open source style license, through a password protected distribution site.
-To get access to this site, go to the license page.
-Upon agreement to the license (click on link at the bottom of the page), information on obtaining a user ID and password will be provided.
-Also use this approach if you have forgotten you user ID and/or password.
+Model versions 1.18 and 2.22 have been distributed as public domain software, and can be found at the previous WAVEWATCH source code ftp site Model versions 3.14 through 5.16 WAVEWATCH III™ was distributed under an open source style license through a password protected distribution site.

 The model is subject to continuous development.
 The following new features are presently being incorporated in WAVEWATCH III™ at NCEP and by our partners, or are considered for incorporation in the future.

 New releases will generally become available after implementation of a new model version at NCEP.
 Research model versions may be made available to those interested in and committed to basic model development.
 Contact NCEP.EMC.wavewatch@NOAA.gov for requests to get access to the research versions of the model.

 Booij, N. and L. H. Holthuijsen, 1987: Propagation of ocean waves in discrete spectral wave models.
 J. Comp.
 Phys., 68, 307-326.

 Chawla, A., and H. L. Tolman, 2007: Automated grid generation for WAVEWATCH III.
 NOAA / NWS / NCEP / MMAB Technical Note 254, 71 pp.

 Chawla, A., and H. L. Tolman, 2008: Obstruction grids for spectral wave models, Ocean Modelling, 22, 12-25.